Daniel Parker (Baptist): Early life

 Daniel Parker was born on April 6, 1781, in Culpeper County, Virginia.
 He was the oldest son of John Parker, a former Continental soldier, and Sarah (White) Parker.
 The family moved to Elbert County, Georgia around 1785.
 Daniel professed conversion before the Nail's Creek Baptist Church in Franklin County, Georgia, and was baptized on January 19, 1802.
-He married Patsy Dickerson on March 11, 1802.
+He married Patsy Dixon on March 11, 1802.
 In 1803, John & Sarah, Daniel & Patsy, and other Parker family members moved to Dickson County, Tennessee.
 Before the Parkers moved to Tennessee, the Nail's Creek church had licensed Daniel to the ministry.
 In August 1803, Daniel and Patsy settled on Turnbull Creek.
 The Turnbull Baptist Church was organized by fourteen members (mostly the Parker family) in the home of John Parker in April 1806.
 The Turnbull Church ordained Daniel Parker as a minister of the gospel on May 28, 1806.
 Daniel and Patsy moved to Crawford County, Illinois in December 1817, shortly before Illinois entered the Union.

-Daniel Parker's son, Dickerson Parker, was a veteran of the Battle of San Jacinto.
+Daniel Parker's son, Dickson (or Dickinson) Parker, was a veteran of the Battle of San Jacinto.